Raphael Khouri: She He Me

 A piece of documentary theatre containing true stories of violence and abuse, as well as humor.
 It follows the lives of three Arab characters who are navigating the challenges that societal gender norms bring.
 Randa, an Algerian trans woman who lives in Sweden, is forced to leave her homeland in order to stay alive due to the death threats received for her activism on LGBTQ rights.
 Omar, an old gay Jordanian male who lives in Amman, suffers from both body and gender dysphoria, recalling the emotional and physical abuse he endured at a young age by his family.
 Finally, Rok is a Lebanese man who lives in New Jersey.
 His story entails his struggle between his mother and him coming to the realization that he was trans.

 It was staged in 2019 at the Kosmos Theatre in Vienna.
-It was again staged in 2020 during NYC’s Criminal Queerness Festival held online.
+It was again staged in 2020 (online), and again in 2024 during the Criminal Queerness Festival in New York City.